Star Music: History

 In 2007, Star Music launched Acel, the former vocalist of the rock band Moonstar88, as the country's first digital artist.
-By 2015, the record label celebrates its 20th anniversary.

 In 2013, Star Recording, Inc. and Star Songs, Inc. were both merged to ABS-CBN Film Productions.

-The following year in 2014, the recording company changed its name to Star Music, with Star Recording, Inc. and Star Songs, Inc. are still used corporately for the company itself and Star Music Publishing, respectively.
-In the same year, they launched their very own music downloading website.
-This is also the time where Star Music started to release their songs on iTunes, Spotify, and other music downloading and streaming websites and applications.
-They also revamped their YouTube channel as a response to the current trend in the consumption of music and video contents on the internet.
+In 2014, the recording company began to use the Star Music name and logo to reflect its diversification as they launched their very own music downloading website, started to release their songs on iTunes, Spotify, and other music downloading and streaming websites and applications, and revamped the YouTube channel as a response to the current trend in the consumption of music and video contents on the internet as such the labels are now also released digitally aside from recording them for traditional physical media on which the company had begun with.
+While the Star Records logo was discontinued on that year, the Star Records name, Star Recording, Inc. and Star Songs, Inc. are still used as the company's alternative name, and corporate for the company itself and Star Music Publishing, respectively.

-In September 2015, Star Music acquired the copyrights to around 116 original compositions of Tito Sotto, Vic Sotto and Joey de Leon which includes songs popularized by 1970s group VST & Co., Sharon Cuneta, and Nora Aunor, and popular songs such as "Ipagpatawad Mo", "Tayo'y Magsayawan" and "Awitin Mo, Isasayaw Ko."
+In 2015, the record label celebrated its 20th anniversary.
+On September of the said year, Star Music acquired the copyrights to around 116 original compositions of Tito Sotto, Vic Sotto and Joey de Leon which includes songs popularized by 1970s group VST & Co., Sharon Cuneta, and Nora Aunor, and popular songs such as "Ipagpatawad Mo", "Tayo'y Magsayawan" and "Awitin Mo, Isasayaw Ko."

 On January 31, 2016, after ten years, rapper Gloc-9 signed a record deal with Star Music, the record label who introduced Gloc-9 to mainstream listeners.
 Two of the most successful albums of Gloc-9, G9 and Ako Si... were released in 2003 and 2005 respectively.
 These albums brought Gloc-9's biggest smash hits with songs like "Simpleng Tao" and "Hinahanap Ng Puso (feat.
 Hannah Romawac of Session Road)".